 Organizing an NSPN Common Adventure Trip

 - Posting of Trip.
-The NSPN member that develops a trip idea will post on the NSPN trips forum.
+The NSPN member who develops a trip idea will post on the NSPN trips forum.
 He or she may also post it to the NSPN calendar.

 - Trip Initiator.
 The person who posts the event is known in Common Adventure vernacular as the “trip initiator.”
 This individual is not necessarily the trip leader since leadership on a Common Adventure can be a fluid affair, involving participation from all members of the group.